Virus (novel): Plot summary

 In late 1974, one of Yoshizumi's reports attract the SCA leadership's attention.
 He briefs them about a powerful earthquake somewhere in Alaska that is slated to take place in around spring 1975.
 Admiral Conway and Major Carter of the US reveals that the earthquake has the potential to destroy a Distant Early Warning Line station in the state and in the process trip the Automatic Reaction System (ARS), a command computer for the US strategic arsenal.
 Joint Chiefs of Staff chairman General Garland activated the system before his death in the closing stages of the pandemic.
 The two American officers admit that the ARS was borne out of hardline anti-Soviet policies; a new regime that took office in 1969 was working towards a nuclear disarmament deal with the Soviets around the time of the pandemic.
 The Soviet contingent admits that some of their missiles may be targeted at a now-decommissioned US rocket base in Antarctica.

 In a special mission codenamed Operation Fireman, Yoshizumi and Major Carter volunteer to go to the ARS command bunker underneath the White House; two Soviet volunteers go to Moscow aboard the T-232 to shut down their own version of the ARS.
-Yoshizumi and Major Carter - who have been inoculated by French scientist Dr Henri Louis De la Tour with an experimental vaccine derived from samples of the virus irradiated with neutron energy - arrive in Washington at roughly the same time as the Alaska earthquake.
-They scramble to get down to the ARS bunker - just as the system goes into firing status.
+Yoshizumi and Major Carter - who have been inoculated by French scientist Dr Henri Louis De la Tour with an experimental vaccine derived from samples of MM88 irradiated with neutron energy - arrive in Washington at roughly the same time as the Alaska earthquake.
+They scramble to reach the bunker, just as the ARS begins preparing to launch its missiles.
 Already reeling from the pain of a snake bite and seeing a young skeleton resembling his dead daughter, Carter commits suicide and Yoshizumi stays in the bunker, alerting the Nereid to head for open water immediately as he sits out the nuclear exchange.
-The Soviet team's fate is left unknown, although it is later revealed by de la Tour that no Soviet missiles hit Antarctica and most of the warheads were actually neutron weapons; their radioactive rays mutate the virus into a form that does not affect humans.
+The Soviet team's fate is left unknown, although it is later revealed by de la Tour that no Soviet missiles hit Antarctica and most of the warheads were actually neutron weapons; their radioactive rays mutate MM88 into a form that does not affect humans.
 It is implied that the Nereid survived the nuclear strike.

 Two advance parties of survivors arrive in southern Argentina over the winter of 1978 and 1979.
 A third and much bigger group of survivors follow in December 1979.
-This group is stunned to see Yoshizumi emerge from hiding nearby - he spent the past several years trekking all the way from Washington, proving that de la Tour's vaccine worked.
-In August 1980, ten full years after the pandemic, the human colony in Argentina prepares to send an exploration team into the interior.
+This group is stunned to see Yoshizumi emerge from hiding nearby; he had spent the past several years trekking all the way from Washington, proving that de la Tour's vaccine worked.
+In August 1980, ten full years after the pandemic, the colony in Argentina prepares to send an exploration team into the interior of the country.